-The Nomination and Remuneration Committee comprises Piet Viljoen and Gerhard Swiegers.
-From 28 July 2021, the Committee will comprise Piet Viljoen and Danny Naidoo.
-The Committee met once during the period with both members present.
+The Nomination and Remuneration Committee comprises Piet Viljoen and Danny Naidoo.
+The Committee met once during the period - Piet Viljoen and Gerhard Swiegers, the members at the time of the meeting, were present.
+The Committee is satisfied that it has discharged its obligations during the period.
 RAC has combined its Nomination Committee and Remuneration Committee into a single Committee given the simple structure of the Company's business.
 RAC has no employees, CEO or senior management to remunerate and has only Independent Directors that receive remuneration and, accordingly, a remuneration policy has not been established.
-The JSE has notified RAC in writing that RAC does not need to comply with paragraph 3.84(j) of the JSE Listings Requirements.
+The JSE has notified RAC in writing that the Committee does not need to comply with the composition requirements of the JSE Listings Requirements.
 RAC appoints skilled Directors not requiring mentoring and any training requirements are delegated to the Company Secretary or Executive Financial Director.
 Given these factors, RAC considers that the two-member Committee does and will going forward effectively discharge its duties.
 The composition of this Committee is not in line with the JSE Listings Requirements, however, the JSE has notified RAC in writing that the JSE will not insist on compliance.